Boiler Repair Guide

 Some issues can be resolved by power flushing your central heating system.
 Over time sludge builds up in the pipework and can cause problems.
 Having it removed can have a positive impact on the functioning of the boiler and radiators.

 Moving a boiler to a new location can also cause debris to be dislodged from the system and travel to the boiler and cause it to stop working properly.
-The cost of a power flush is around £400.
+The cost of a power flush is usually charged as a separate job.

 How to Repair a Boiler